agsb/6502.forth/Stacks.md

             STX \idz;
       .endmacro

-Uses the page zero as stack, must be split.
+Uses the page zero as stack, could be splited.
 Each stack uses cycles ~48 cc, 28 bytes of code and 4 bytes at zero page;

 ### page zero indirect indexed by Y